dstreev/hdp3_upgrade_utils/README.md

     - [Missing HDFS Directories Check](./missing_table_dirs.sql)
         > The beeline output can be captured and pushed into the 'HadoopCli' for processing.
 The following command will generate a script that can also be run with '-f' option in 'HadoopCli' to create the missing directories.
+        > Even though we push this through hadoopcli for the hdfs test function, this will take some time to run.
+If you want to see the progress, open another window session and tail the 'hcli_mkdir.txt' file.

         `hive -c llap --hivevar DB=<target_db> --hivevar ENV=<env> -f missing_table_dirs.sql`